The translation of this document is outdated.

 decision on the violation of Regulation No 2019/1150 within six

 months from the day of initiation of the case.
-If it is not
+If this term

-reasons, the Consumer Rights Protection Centre may extend it for
+Rights Protection Centre may extend it for a period which does

-a time period which does not exceed two years by counting from
+not exceed two years by counting from the day of the initiation

 [23 November 2020]